2021 Louth county football team season

 The following is a summary of Louth county football team's 2021 season.

+Andy McDonnell retired at the end of this season, having made 93 appearances.
+His final match was against Antrim.
+He returned for the 2025 season.

 Competitions

 O'Byrne Cup

 There was no O'Byrne Cup in 2021 due to the impact of the COVID-19 pandemic on Gaelic games.